-We can do just that, just go to our personalised map maker and choose where you want the map.
-We’ll handle the rest for you.
+We can do just that, just go to our personalised map maker and choose where you want on the planet.
+Give it a title and we’ll handle the rest for you.

 7. I want a map of somewhere that isn’t in Great Britain, how about it?

 No problem!
 Our plans for total tangible world map domination are in full swing and you can now make maps of anywhere in the world thanks to OpenStreetMap and Harper Collins.
 Check out our news section for the latest updates from the SplashMaps team.